bentoml/BentoML/docs/source/reference/index.rst

-.. _api-reference-page:

 =============
 API Reference
 =============

-This page contains detailed API specification generated from docstring in BentoML source code.
-This is best use for digging deeper into BentoML implementation when learning about advanced features or debugging issues.
+This page contains detailed API specifications.
+This is best use for digging deeper into BentoML APIs and learn about all the options they provide.

 .. toctree::
   :maxdepth: 2